 The Ramesseum is one of the distinctive temples of ancient Egypt.
-Knowing his founder, Ramses II, the most famous builder in ancient Egypt who is credited for many magnificent monuments like the temple of Abu Simble, the Hypostyle Hall in the Karnak Temple, and large gigantic statues like his colossi in Memphis, many tourists who visit Egypt admire the great former king of Egypt.
+Knowing his founder, Ramses II, the most famous builder in ancient Egypt who is credited for many magnificent monuments like Abu Simbel, the Hypostyle Hall in the Karnak Temple, and large gigantic statues like his Colossi in Memphis, many tourists who visit Egypt admire the great former king of Egypt.

 Although not being included in many Egypt tours, the Ramesseum is surly worth a visit for its amazing architecture and remarkable decorations.

-The Temple of the Ramesseum is situated in the West Bank of Luxor in the rout to many interesting monuments like the Valley of the Kings, the Temple of Hatshepsut, and the Colossi of Memnon.
+The Temple of the Ramesseum is situated in the West Bank of Luxor in the rout to many interesting monuments like the Valley of the Kings, the Valley of Queens, the Temple of Hatshepsut, and the Colossi of Memnon.
 These monuments are added in all Egypt travel packages that include a visit to Luxor.

 The West Bank of Luxor was the city of the dead in the ancient times.
 This is why many marvelous mortuary monuments and ancient necropolises are situated in this section of the city.